 The number one reason for disconnection in your family

-You know the days - they won’t get out of bed, put their shoes on, eat dinner, tidy up, get in the bath, get out the bath, or go to sleep.
+You know the days - they won’t get out of bed, put their shoes on or eat the dinner you've cooked.

-The days when it felt like all you did was bribe/threaten/coax them to complete the task you’ve set.
+The days when it felt like all you did was bribe, threaten and coax them to complete the task you’ve set.

 Adults go fast and children go slow.